-On 29 July 2010 the Federal Official Gazette amended Article 17 of the constitution in order to introduce "collective actions" in Mexico, providing that federal judges would hear these proceedings and mechanisms in an exclusive manner.
-On 30 August 2011 the Federal Official Gazette amended the following laws in order to include collective actions: Federal Code of Civil Proceedings; Federal Civil Code; Federal Law of Economic Competence; Federal Law of Consumer's Protection; Organic Law of the Federal Judicial Power; General Law of Ecological Equilibrium and Environmental Protection; and Law of Protection to the User of Financial Services.
-Such amendments entered into force on 1 March 2012.
+Article 17 of the Constitution recognises "collective actions" in Mexico, providing that federal judges would hear these proceedings and mechanisms in an exclusive manner.
+This type of action is registered in the Federal Code of Civil Proceedings; Federal Civil Code; Federal Law of Economic Competence; Federal Law of Consumer's Protection; Organic Law of the Federal Judicial Power; General Law of Ecological Equilibrium and Environmental Protection; and Law of Protection to the User of Financial Services.

-Mexican Law limits collective actions to matters related to the consumption of goods or services, public or private, and those related with the environment, specifically those related with the following matters:
+Mexican Law limits collective actions to matters related to the consumption of goods or services, public or private, and those related with the environment, specifically those related to the following matters:

-- · consumer protection;
+- consumer protection;

 - environmental protection matters;

-- protection and defence of the users of financial services; and
+- · protection and defence of the users of financial services; and

-- · antitrust matters.
+· antitrust matters.

-A collective claim can be filed by public entities such as the Federal Protection Consumer Office, Federal

-Protection Environmental Office, National Commission for the Protection and Defense of the Users of Financial Services and the Antitrust Federal Commission; the legal representative of the collectivity affected, provided it is formed by at least 30 members; and non-profit civil associations legally formed at least one year prior to the filling of the collective action.
+A collective claim can be filed by public entities such as the Federal Protection Consumer Office, Federal Protection Environmental Office, National Commission for the Protection and Defense of the Users of Financial Services and the Antitrust Federal Commission; the legal representative of the collectivity affected, provided it is formed by at least 30 members; and non-profit civil associations legally formed at least one year prior to the filing of the collective action.